elugens/hello-javascript/docs/general-javascript-questions/data-types/destructuring-assignment.md

 ---

-### Is there a way to handle mismatched arrays that are being destructured in JavaScript?
+### Is there a way to handle mismatched arrays that we need to destructure in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> To access the extra variables on the right side, we can use the (...rest) operator to access the remaining variables.</div><br />
   <div><strong>Technical Response:</strong> Yes, if the array is longer than the list at the left, the “extra” items are omitted.
 To access the extra variables on the right side, you can use the (...rest) operator to access the remaining variables.
-We can use any other variable name in place of rest, just make sure it has three dots before it and goes last in the destructuring assignment.
-If the array is shorter than the list of variables at the left, there will be no errors.
-Absent values are considered undefined.
+We can use any other variable name in place of the rest.
+Just make sure it has three dots before it and goes last in the destructuring assignment.
+If the array is shorter than the list of variables at the left, there are no errors, and missing values are considered undefined.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />